simonmichael/hledger/hledger/test/errors/README.md

 - visual - the CLI error message shows a relevant excerpt (Y), ideally with the error highlighted (YY)
 - flycheck detects - flycheck recognises the error output, reports the error and doesn't give a "suspicious" warning
 - flycheck region - flycheck highlights a reasonably accurate text region containing the error

+## Goals

+- [x] phase 1: update flycheck to detect journal errors of current hledger release (and keep a branch updated to detect errors of latest hledger master)
+- [x] phase 2: survey/document current journal errors & status
+- [x] phase 3: pick a new standard format
+- [ ] **phase 4: implement standard format for all**
+- [ ] phase 5: implement accurate lines for all
+- [ ] phase 6: implement accurate columns for all
+- [ ] phase 7: implement useful highlighted excerpts for all
+- [ ] phase 8: implement accurate flycheck region for all
+- [ ] phase 9: do likewise for timeclock errors
+- [ ] phase 10: do likewise for timedot errors
+- [ ] phase 11: do likewise for csv errors
+- [ ] phase 12: do likewise for other command line errors
+- [x] phase 13: decide/add error ids/explanations/web pages ? not needed
+- [ ] phase 14: support Language Server Protocol & Visual Code

 ## Current journal errors